 The only package available is the XSE Plus Package.
 It adds everything that the XLE Plus Package did that is not already standard for the XSE.
 Buyers who are okay with seating for seven and want family-friendly features like the in-vehicle intercom may find the XSE to be their perfect fit.

-Compare the 2021 Toyota Sienna XSE vs Limited Trim Level.
+Compare the 2021 Toyota Sienna XSE vs Limited Trims.
 What is the difference?

 For the Limited, the sport-tuned suspension is gone.
 This trim stands out from other models with its dark gray metallic grille.
 The side mirrors pick up an auto-dimming feature when you choose the Limited trim, and chrome roof rails become standard.
 The wheel size for the Limited is 18-inches.